Lata Mangeshkar added emotion, grace to 'Luka Chuppi': Prasoon Joshi | Entertainment

 - India

-Composed by ace music director A R Rahman, the track from the 2006 film, directed by Rakeysh Omprakash Mehra, started trending on social media after it was announced that the veteran singer had passed away at the age 92.
+Composed by ace music director A R Rahman, the track from the 2006 film, directed by Rakeysh Omprakash Mehra, started trending on social media after it was announced that the veteran singer had passed away at the age 92 on Sunday.

 Joshi penned the lyrics for the song but it was brought alive by Mangeshkar who channelled the feelings of a mother, grieving the death of her son.